Faculty and Staff Information

 Should you forget or misplace your parking voucher, the onsite fee will be $10.00 cash or credit card at entry.

-Shuttle Service: If you completed the Online Faculty and Staff Commencement Registration Form you will recieve an email follow-up to confirm your reservation.
-Please email Mary Sadofsky at email@example.com if you have any questions.
-The shuttle will add addtional service if needed.
+Shuttle Service: If you completed the Online Faculty and Staff Commencement Registration Form you will receive an email follow-up to confirm your reservation.
+Please email Mary Sadofsky at firstname.lastname@example.org if you have any questions.
+The shuttle will add additional service if needed.

 There will be two shuttles available throughout the day to accommodate the back and forth service.